-French Polynesia – Conservation Work
+French Polynesia – Conservation Work on Tetiaroa

 Dr Russell achieved international recognition for an article published in the international scientific journal Nature, which described his ground-breaking experimental work with rats on the Noises islands in the Hauraki Gulf.
 Making up the three person team senior field technician Sandra Anderson of Auckland University.